vibaotram/baseDmux/README.md

 Custom Singularity images can be specified by editing the [`./baseDmux/data/singularity.yaml`](baseDmux/data/singularity.yaml) file right after clonning the github repository or directly in your baseDmux installation (see below) location.

-**Now that shub is no longer active and until we create Docker files, the location of the singularity image of the latest versions of guppy will have to be manually specified in the `singularity.yaml` file.**
+**Now that shub is no longer active and until we create Docker files, the location of the singularity image of the latest versions of guppy will have to be manually specified in the `singularity.yaml` file.** While we come up with a solution, the latest Singularity image files can be downloaded from [IRD Drive](https://drive.ird.fr/s/nTsw45jnW67tCw7).

 ### Conda environments